API-market/oreid-js/README.md

 - React Native - A React Native app that includes a React OAuth flow modal component

 - Express Server - A simple Express server that includes the use of middleware to automate handling of callbacks

+- React Passwordless - A simple ReactJS website to call the passwordless api